 So start recording your conversations and ask yourself, “Am I getting the prospect to do most of the talking, or am I doing most of the talking?”
 As you listen to your calls, track approximately what percentage of the time you’re talking versus the prospect.

 Advanced salespeople get the prospect talking.
 That doesn’t mean that you can’t have periods of time where you’re the one doing a bit more of the talking, particularly at the start of the conversation.
 But whenever you speak, the explicit goal should be to get the prospect to open up and talk more.

 One of the most important keys of sales training basics is to get them talking.
 If you’re just doing all the talking, you’re in big trouble.
 Engage prospects in a conversation by implementing a strong first 30 seconds that prompts a true back-and-forth dialogue.

-Sales Training Basics Tip #3: Have your process.
+Bonus Tip #3: Have your process.

 It’s basically my life’s mission to enable salespeople to have a sales process.
 Whether you use my sales process or someone else’s, I don’t really care…but you absolutely must have your process.

 When I say “have your process,” what I mean is that you should have a systematic process in place that you follow on a step-by-step basis in order to close sales.
 If you’re just winging the sales process and doing whatever comes to mind, you’re in trouble.

 Having a process is a fundamental component of sales training basics.
 It’s one of the biggest distinctions between average salespeople and great salespeople.
 And by the way, if you don’t have a sales process now, at the start of learning to sell, then you’re likely to never have a process down the road.